MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 There are multiple reasons for an app to not get cached or get removed from the cache, some of the reasons are (numbers here are subject to change):

 * If the system memory load is high, the app is removed from the cache.
-* If the number of cached apps exceeds maximum cache size, the oldest app is removed from the cache.
+* If the number of cached apps exceed the maximum cache size, the older cached app is removed from the cache.
 * If the user doesn't return to the app within 20 minutes, the app is removed from the cache.
 * The app isn't cached if Teams doesn't receive the `readyToUnload` signal from the app within 30 seconds after sending the `beforeUnload` notification.
 * App caching is disabled if the system memory is less than 4 GB or if the available memory is less than 1 GB on Windows or 512 MB on Mac.